References

 Named NHS Wales National Systems

-One-page references for the nine national NHS Wales digital systems and infrastructure components named across the analysis: WPAS, RISP, LIMS, EPMA, eMPI, WCCG, WICIS, PSBA, and the DHCW Data Centre.
+One-page references for the twelve national NHS Wales digital systems and infrastructure components named across the analysis: WPAS, the NHS Wales App, RISP, LIMS, EPMA, eMPI, WCCG, WICIS, WCCIS, CANISC, PSBA, and the DHCW Data Centre.
 Each entry gives what the system is, its current status, the documented patient-safety record where one exists, and where it is discussed in the diagnosis.

 The Welsh Government 5-Level Escalation Framework